XiluvaMabasa/E-Commerce-Sales-Analysis-SQL-Power-BI-/README.md

 - Introduce targeted promotions during weekends to boost sales

 ### Conclusion
-This project demonstrates the use of SQL for data analysis and Power BI for data visualization to generate actionable business insights from raw e-commerce data.
+This project demonstrates how raw e-commerce data can be transformed into meaningful insights using SQL and Power BI.
+It highlights the importance of data-driven decision-making in identifying trends, optimizing performance, and improving business strategy.